 Service Type: Other Service Service Name: Family Training

+Provider Category: Agency Provider Type:

 Health Educator: Organized Conferences and Workshops

+Provider Qualifications

+License (specify):

+Certificate (specify):

+Other Standard (specify):

 Payment for families to attend organized workshops and conferences is limited to topics that are related to the individual's disability, identified support needs, or specialized medical or behavior support needs.

 Verification of Provider Qualifications Entity Responsible for Verification:

 CME

+Frequency of Verification:

 Prior to authorization of service and payment for each family training request.

+Appendix C: Participant Services C-1/C-3: Service Specification

 State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+Service Title:

 Individual Directed Goods and Services

+HCBS Taxonomy: